muzman123/selfhost_doctor/README.md

-# selfhost-doctor 🩺
+# selfhost-doctor, a simple Go project

-**One command that tells you what's wrong with your homelab — before the internet does.**
+**One command that tells you what's wrong with your homelab before the internet does.**

 ```
 $ selfhost-doctor